 - Click ‘BeanShell PostProcessor’

-What are the input fields of ‘BeanShell PostProcessor’?
+What are the input fields of ‘BeanShell PostProcessor’ in JMeter?

 ‘BeanShell PostProcessor’ has the following input fields: